[German: Die Vienna City Card – zahlt sie sich aus?]

 (Vienna has an excellent public transport system)

-The Vienna City Card allows you to go anywhere in the Vienna city network on any municipal tram, bus, subway or train service.
+The Vienna City Card allows you to go anywhere in the Vienna city network on any of the numerous municipal tram, bus, subway or train services.

 (You can book some selected exempted services as an add-on to the basic card, though.)